 There’s absolutely no reason to challenge the credentials of Steve Jobs as one of the greatest innovators of all time; after all, he’s credited for single-handedly changing the landscape of the tech world with his innovations.
 The Apple co-founder was often referred to as a genius, charismatic leader, revolutionary, and risk taker; however, those who worked with him described him as a complicated man.
 Much like other great innovators and historically important people, Jobs’ personality was full of quirks.
 Most people dreaded disappointing him, which could easily unleash his wrath.
 He would not shy away from shouting expletives at anyone who didn’t perform to his high standards.
 Some of these tales are legendary and the narrations can easily be found on the internet, which show the nasty side of Steve Jobs.
 However, there are also many stories that reveal the puzzling behavioral traits of the man, some captured in the famous biography by Walter Isaacson.
 One of them is about how Jobs kept changing his signature Mercedes AMG sports coupe every six months, and you’ll be surprised by the reason.

 Known for his simple dressing sense which included the signature black turtleneck, New Balance sneakers, and blue jeans, Steve Jobs loved fast cars.
 In the last few years of his life, he was mostly seen driving around in a silver Mercedes SL55 AMG.
 The first thing that people noticed was that his car never had license plates.
 Being a notable personality, his Mercedes was photographed many times over several years and it was never seen fitted with license plates.
-I’m sure you must be curious to know how did he pull it off without getting pulled over by the cops.
+I’m sure you must be curious to know how he pulled it off without getting pulled over by the cops.
 Did he have special permission to drive his Mercedes without the plates?
 The answer is no.

 Exploiting a loophole